-6. FLEET SECURITY
+7. FLEET SECURITY

 Last but not least, whether you are an SMB with two devices, or an enterprise with hundreds, you want to be able to set, apply and manage your security policies with ease and confidence across your entire organisation.
-At a minimum, this service should allow security policies across a fleet of any size.
+For added convenience, you also want to be able to manage and monitor your devices remotely without having to access the device physically.
+Therefore, a successful print security solution must include a fleet management tool that supports centralised monitoring and management of security policies across the fleet of print devices.
+At a minimum, this tool should allow for security policies to be deployed across a fleet of any size.
 Any violations to these policies should be notified and possibly corrected automatically.
+It's preferable that this management tool be cloud-based for added convenience and management.

-6.1 WHY TOSHIBA
+8. WHY TOSHIBA